Cranberry Apple Crumble

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

 This Low-Sugar and Gluten-Free Cranberry Apple Crumble does have natural sugar from the apples and dried cranberries, so it can never be completely sugar-free.
-You could make this lower in carbs by omitting the dried cranberries if you prefer but this can never be a truly low-carb dish.
+You could make this lower in carbs by omitting the dried cranberries if you prefer.
 For the South Beach Diet, even with an approved sweetener (and using coconut oil or trans-fat free margarine as South Beach would recommend) it’s probably best for phase 3, or an occasional treat for phase two.

 Find More Recipes Like This One: